AlmaLinux/alma-sbom/README.md

 * __build-id__: The Build id you want to generate the SBOM for
 * __rpm-package-hash__: The cas hash of the package you want to generate the SBOM for
 * __albs-url__: The URL of the AlmaLinux Build System, if different from the production one, _https://build.almalinux.org_
-* __immudb-username__: The immudb username, must be provided either by setting the environmental variable or by using this option
+* __immudb-username__: The immudb username, could be provided either by setting the environmental variable or by using this option, by default uses value from ImmudbWrapper module
-* __immudb-password__: The immudb password, must be provided either by setting the environmental variable or by using this option
+* __immudb-password__: The immudb password, could be provided either by setting the environmental variable or by using this option, by default uses value from ImmudbWrapper module
-* __immudb-database__: The immudb database name, must be provided either by setting the environmental variable or by using this option
+* __immudb-database__: The immudb database name, could be provided either by setting the environmental variable or by using this option, by default uses value from ImmudbWrapper module
-* __immudb-address__: The immudb host address, must be provided either by setting the environmental variable or by using this option
+* __immudb-address__: The immudb host address, could be provided either by setting the environmental variable or by using this option, by default uses value from ImmudbWrapper module
-* __immudb-public-key-file__: Path of the public key to use for authenticating requests, must be provided either by setting the environmental variable or by using this option
+* __immudb-public-key-file__: (Optional) Path of the public key to use for authenticating requests, must be provided either by setting the environmental variable or by using this option

 Note that you have to either provide a _build-id_ or an _rpm-package-hash_